XpressAI/xai-vecto/README.md

 ## Requirements

-PyCaret is tested and supported on the following 64-bit systems:
+This was tested and supported on the following 64-bit systems:
 - Python 3.6 – 3.8
 - Python 3.9 for Ubuntu only
 - Ubuntu 16.04 or later